— This post was updated in November 2020 with even MORE books. Happy reading! —

 I’m trying to do a better job lately reading non-genre fiction, especially by diverse voices.
-Here’s a roundup of some of the queer-authored fiction about queer people that I’ve been super-impressed by in the last few years.
+Here’s a roundup of some of the fiction about queer people (heavily weighted towards out queer authors) that I’ve been super-impressed by in the last few years.

 Before we jump in: